VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/quickstart.md

      ![Add payment method add card](how_to_add_payment_method_add_card.webp)

-1. An error message will appear if a card us invalid
+1. An error message will appear if a card is invalid

      ![Add payment method invalid card](how_to_add_payment_method_invalid_card.webp)